Inclusion and wellbeing

 This interview is originally from May 2020, filmed during the Covid 19 pandemic.
 Although some of what is covered is related to the reopening of the Early Years after lockdown, the importance of trauma-informed practice has not diminished.

-At our record-breaking Famly Sessions event on Reopening Childcare, Mine Conkbayir was one of the most popular guests we had on, and with good reason.
-She is leading the way right now in helping us to rethink the way we approach early years, trust our instincts, and put children at the very heart of it all.
+Mine Conkbayir is leading the way in helping us to rethink the way we approach Early Years, trust our instincts, and put children at the very heart of it all.

-We knew we had to talk to her again, and so, over Zoom, Mine and I sat down for half an hour to cover some of the bits we didn’t quite get to.
-We talked about the virus, what it will mean for young children’s mental health, and how we need to respond as early years practitioners.
+Mine and I sat down for half an hour to talk about about the Corona virus, what it will mean for young children’s mental health, and how we need to respond as Early years educators.

 What does she advocate for?
-Well to start with, traditional behaviour management needs to be thrown out the window, and replaced with child-centred practice that seeks to understand every child, where they come from, and what their behaviour means.
-What we need, is trauma-informed practice.
+Well to start with, traditional "behaviour management" in education and care services needs to be thrown out the window.
+Instead, we need to focus on child-centred practice that seeks to understand every child, where they come from, and what their behaviour means.
+What we need, is trauma-informed care and practice.

 Who is Mine Conkbayir